Advertisement

 What is it like to drive?

 The C4 fundamentally drives exactly as you expect it will.
 There are no particular surprises here – it’s more refined than Citroens were in the firm’s cheap ‘n’ cheerful era of discounts and fleet sales, which is nice.
 It offers a comfortable, composed ride that holds things together as long as you don’t try and get a bit greedy for speed.
-Then it all starts to get a bit wobbly and flustered.
+Then it all starts to get a bit wobbly and flustered, particularly in the all-electric versions.

 But is it actually comfortable?